SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-30-partisan-covid-deaths.md

 <a href="https://www.google.com/search?q=locust+avenue%2C+mill+valley+california" target="_blank"><img src="{{ site.baseurl }}/images/2021-10-30-partisan-covid-deaths-mill-valley-map.jpg" width="400" height="226" alt="Today: Locust Avenue, Mill Valley CA, USA" title="Today: Locust Avenue, Mill Valley CA, USA" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 The data on the photo says it was taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust Avenue.
 That street apparently still exists today, a bit over a century later.
-I just love lots of historical detail like that, so we get a sense of how real it is, a step closer to the
+I just love historical detail like that, so we can get a sense of how real this was, a step closer to the
 [_ding an sich_](https://en.wikipedia.org/wiki/Thing-in-itself), with an emotional
 understanding that these were _actual people._